GraphQL API

 .
 For each Entity

-type, an entity
+type, entity

 and entities

-field will be generated on the top-level Query
+fields will be generated on the top-level Query

 does not need to be included at the top of the graphql